 Maintenance of Dynamic Models

 Maintenance of the models is the responsibility of the device owner.
 Models shall be maintained in accordance with Section 3.2.
-Any user-written dynamic models shall also be maintained to fulfill the requirements in Section 3.1.4.
+Any user-written dynamic models shall also be maintained to fulfill the requirements as described in the Planning Guide Section 6.2 and Section 3.1.4 in this manual.

 Dynamic Data for Existing Equipment